inex/IXP-Manager/resources/views/api/v4/router/collector/bird3/README_BIRD3.md

 BIRD does not have as many options as Cisco for maximum prefix limits, warn and shutdown/restart actions.

-Cisco allows setting a default for all pees (unless configured otherwise by peer) and separate max prefix warn and/or shutdown thresholds based on either a fixed number or warn percentage.
+Cisco allows setting a default for all peers (unless configured otherwise by peer) and separate max prefix warn and/or shutdown thresholds based on either a fixed number or warn percentage.

 This Cisco config sets defaults for all peers (unless configured otherwise) of 20000 prefixes, log a warning at 90%, restart after 5 minutes.
 A few peers announce more than 20000 prefixes and are explicitly configured.